Codeux-Software/Static-Libraries/README.md

-# Static libraries for Textual Encryption Kit
+# Static libraries for Textual

 ### How this works

-`source/buildLibraries.sh` automates the building of libressl, libgpg-error, libgcrypt, and libotr for the Textual IRC client.
+`source/buildLibraries.sh` automates the building of libressl, libgpg-error, libgcrypt, and libotr for the Textual IRC Client.
 By default, the build is done in `/tmp/static-library-build-results`.

 Other libraries and frameworks are obtained prebuilt or built manually.